Introduction

 *For Autopilot Cars:

-International car rental orders will include the basic insurance required for car rentals: Vehicle Damage Coverage, Anti-theft System, and Third Party Liability Insurance.
+International car rental bookings will include the basic insurance required for car rentals: Vehicle Damage Coverage, Theft System, and Third Party Liability Insurance.

-The basic insurance has a deductible, which is the starting point for insurance payments.
+The deductible is the maximum amount of money you’re liable for in the event your rental car is damaged or stolen as long as you follow the conditions of your rental agreement.
 For example, the deductible is 1000 dollars, if the damage to the rented car is less than 1000 dollars, the customer pays; if the damage is more than 1000 dollars, the customer pays up to 1000 dollars; and the store’s insurance company pays for the part exceeding 1000 dollars.

 Many travelers want more comprehensive coverage and purchase additional insurance.
 Personnel, vehicle and third-party coverage varies by insurance type.
 Here are some examples of common types of insurance (note: more checks means more coverage):